mensbeam/Arsse/docs/en/020_Getting_Started/020_Download_and_Installation/010_On_Arch_Linux.md

 # Downloading The Arsse

-Since version 0.9.2 The Arsse is available from the [Arch User Repository](https://aur.archlinux.org/) as packages `arsse` and `arsse-git`.
-The latter should normally only be used to test bug fixes.
+Since version 0.9.2 The Arsse is available from the [Arch User Repository](https://aur.archlinux.org/) as packages `arsse`, `arsse-latest`, `arsse-git` and `arsse-latest-git`.
+The latter two should normally only be used to test bug fixes.
+The base `arsse` package uses the `php-legacy` package rather than the `php` package, to avoid disruptions when new PHP feature versions are released.

 Generic release tarballs may also be downloaded [from our Web site](https://thearsse.com), and the `PKGBUILD` file (found under `arsse/dist/arch/`) can then be extracted alongside the tarball and used to build the `arsse` package.
 Installing directly from the generic release tarball without producing an Arch package is not recommended as the package-building process performs various adjustments to handle Arch peculiarities.